llafuente/js-2dmath/docs/matrix23.markdown

   Set Matrix23 position

+  *note*: This translation is NOT affected by rotation/skew

-  @note This translation is NOT affected by rotation/skew
+  *todo*: This translation is NOT affected by rotation/skew

+  *note*: set position

-  @note set position
+  *todo*: set position

   **see**: [gTranslate](#Matrix23-gTranslate)